-A very fortunate few do find a beautiful love with another, but it will run its course and finally end, even if it lasts a lifetime.
+But every love will run its course and finally end - even if it lasts a lifetime!

-This is a sobering thought - and might not brighten your day - but contemplating the true flow and the temporary nature of everything in life is a huge step towards experiencing an inner letting-go of mind-made ideas that control our thinking, our feelings and our behaviour.
+Contemplating the temporary nature of all things in life, even the love of another, is a huge step towards experiencing an inner letting-go of ideas that control our thinking, feeling and behaviour.

 Nothing lasts forever.